ArkThis/AHA_ObjectWorld/raw/plans/AHA-P9-Collision_Friendly_Identifiers-Intro.md

 And selected the date/year I believe the band was formed.
 As fuzzy (00-00 and all) as I like.

+**Examples:**

+>  =🌟️200610-0-XBloome
+>  =🌟️2006-0-XBloome
+>  =🌟️20XX12?-0-XBloome
+>  =🌟️20061200-0-XBloome

 ```
 TIMESTAMP = 20061200
+NANOSECONDS = 0
 LABEL = XBloome
-RANDOM =
+RANDOM = <none>
 ```

 Yes, random is empty.
 So it's quite likely that someone else did just the same.
+On purpose.

-Now if we connect different meta/data collections ID'd like that, they would collide - theferore providing the option to `update` our existing Objects - without requiring that more (address) space.
+Now if we connect different meta/data collections ID'd like that, or query an online shared-source - matching entries would collide - theferore providing the option to `update` our existing Objects - without requiring that more (address) space.

 So our "database" entries become auto-annotated, auto-referenced by default over time.